sammlapp/training_gui/plan.md

 - in multi-class review mode, provides two filter multi-selects: filter by label with enable/disable, and filter by annotation status with enable/disable

-## Review tab Focus view refinements
-- compact the controls: file name, annotation buttons, audio playback, comments, and forward/backward should all be smaller and be located neatly beneath the spectrogram view

 ## Focus mode for review tab
 - provide a toggle at the top of the review page to switch between viewing lots of clips on a page (current setup) and viewing a single, large spectrogram (click to play) in 'focus' mode.
 - in focus mode, offer these shortcuts for binary classification mode: "a" = yes, "s" = no, "d" = uncertain, "f" = unlabeled. "j" view previous, "k" view next clip. spacebar to play/pause audio.